w3bdesign/dfweb-v4/README.md

 # Dfweb.no Portfolio Version 4

-Fourth version of my personal portfolio website with Next.js, Framer Motion, Sanity.io and Typescript.
+Fourth version of my personal portfolio website with Next.js, Motion, Sanity.io and Typescript.

 ## Table of Contents
 - [Live URL](#live-url)